satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 While this interface addresses code review, we recommend the following changes in the context of publication review.
-A reviewer should be able to select one or more sections of text instead of a line at a time (sections can be words, phrases, sentences or paragraphs) from the article or comments regarding the article.
+A reviewer should be able to select one or more sections of text instead of a line at a time\ :sup:``[e] <#cmnt5>`_`\  (sections can be words, phrases, sentences or paragraphs) from the article or comments regarding the article.
 A mock-up of such a system is shown in Figure X. While such code review stops once the pull request is accepted or merged into the main code, we recommend ...

 2. \*\*Provide reviewers materials and methods to perform comprehensive evaluation.\*\*